-Tortilla de piedra , or “stone-cooked corn tortilla,” is a traditional dish from the Ecuadorian Andes.
-This thick tortilla, made from corn, is cooked on a hot stone, which gives it a crispy texture on the outside and soft on the inside.
-This gluten-free recipe, with cheese, is ideal for an authentic and simple meal, showcasing the rich taste of corn and the traditional know-how of Ecuadorian cuisine.
+tortilla piedra , is a traditional dish from the Ecuadorian Andes.
+This thick, corn-based tortilla is cooked on a hot stone, giving it a crispy exterior and a soft interior.
+This gluten-free recipe, with cheese, is ideal for an authentic and simple meal, showcasing the rich flavor of corn and the traditional know-how of Ecuadorian cuisine.

 Ingredients